-Things to do in Marrakech: stay for a while at Menara Airport, Morocco
+Things to do in Marrakech: first have a look at Marrakech Menara Airport

 And so we landed in the desert country.
-A golden desert with palms, that’s what Morocco is like and so is the airport.
+A golden desert with palms, that’s what Morocco is like and so is the Marrakech Menara airport.

-As I travel a certain amount each year I don’t normally pay any attention to airport buildings, the only thing that matters is the exit.
-I just want to leave behind the airport and get to what I came for!
+As I travel a certain amount a year I don’t normally pay any attention to airports, the only thing that interests me is to find the exit.
+I just want to leave behind the airport and get to the city I came for.

-But the Marrakech Menara airport made me stop.
+But Marrakech Menara airport made me stop.
 I just had to look at it, and look at it again.
-What a masterpiece of architecture!
+This airport is a real masterpiece of architecture!

 This brand-new airport building was opened in 2016 to meet the needs of Morocco’s growing tourism.
 Ten million tourists travel to Morocco each year of which 5 million visit Marrakech, Morocco’s number one destination.

-And 5 million Moroccans live abroad so there are needs for traveling both ways.
+And 5 million Moroccans live abroad so there are travel needs both ways.

-Here you can see the airport name in three languages.
+This sign shows you the airport name in three languages.

-Due to historical reasons French is widely spoken in Morocco, a lot more than English.
+Due to Morocco’s French history the French language is widely spoken in Morocco, and a lot more than English.
 Then there is Arabic (the upper text), the official language of the country.
-And some years ago one of the Berber languages was given the status of Morocco’s second official language (the middle text is in the Berber language).
+And then just a few years ago one of the Berber languages was named Morocco’s second official language.
+The middle text is in this Berber language.

-Morocco’s population is 60 per cent Berber, then Arabs, black Africans and others.
+Morocco’s population is 60 per cent Berber and the rest are Arabs, black Africans and other folk groups.

 Are these window washers Arabs or Berbers?
 Doesn’t matter, they are Moroccans.
-And they have a lot to do.
+And they certainly have a lot to do today.

-The airport building has a huge amount of window glass and everything crystal-clear, unlike my airplane window that you will see at the end of the post.
+The airport building has a huge amount of window glass and it all is crystal-clear.
+Unlike my airplane window that you will see at the end of this post.
 But that’s the departure, and at this point we are entering the country.

 Marrakech Menara airport reflections

-An airport of the Aladdin and his magical lamp fairytale
+An airport like from the Aladdin and his magical lamp fairytale

-Having the last glance at the arrivals hall and then – out to the city!
+Having the last glance at the arrivals hall and now on – to the city!

 Things to do in Marrakech: walk in the Menara Gardens

-The airport is just 6 km from the city and on the way there are the Menara Gardens, so why not stop there for a walk after the long flight.
+The airport is 6 km outside the city .
+On the way to the city you will see the Menara Gardens, so why not stop right there and walk a little bit after the long flight?

-This garden is not from 2016 like the airport, no, it’s from the 12th century.
-There is a huge artificial lake in the middle that gets its water from the Atlas mountains through an underground watering system.
-The water makes the garden a man-made oasis in the desert.
+The Menara garden is not from 2016 like the airport, no, it’s hundreds of years older, from the 12th century.
+There is a huge artificial lake in the middle that gets its water from the Atlas mountains through an underground tunnel.
+The water makes the garden look like an oasis in the desert.

 The artificial lake of Menara Gardens

-The gardens were built by a sultan who used the green-roofed pavilion for his romantic meetings.
-But he’s not here anymore, instead there are souvenir stalls and these bright-colored paintings:
+The Menara gardens were built by a sultan.
+It’s said he used the green-roofed pavilion for his romantic meetings.
+But he’s not here anymore, instead there are souvenir stalls and somebody’s selling his bright-colored paintings:

-But no souvenirs, camel rides or roasted nuts for me, even if this sign probably tries to get me buy them.
-It’s a beautiful sign with probably valuable information that I don’t get.
+But no souvenirs, camel rides or roasted nuts for me this time, even if this sign probably tries to get me buy them.
+It’s a beautiful sign that contains some information I don’t get.
 But I get the olive trees and there are thousands of them.

-The irrigation system makes it possible to grow olive trees around the pool, in an area of 90 ha.
-It’s a walled 90 ha and a popular public park for the locals.
-And Moroccan olives are so good, I have tasted.
+The watering system enables growing olive trees around the basin, in a total area of 90 ha.
+It’s a walled 90 ha and a popular park for the locals.
+And those Moroccan olives are so good, I have tried them many times.

 Menara Gardens olive trees, Marrakech